compiler-design-projects/Mini-Compiler/README.md

-# Mni-Compiler
+# Mini-Compiler
-Project for Systems Programming class
+Project for Systems Programming class at Duquesne University March 2016